intro-to-data-science-23-workshop/04-text-analysis-Boppert-Luckey-Runde/README.md

 **Daniel Boppert** prepared the RMD presentation, parts of the session contents, and one-half of the recording.

-**Miriam Runde** prepared the practice material (Beginner and Intermediate), parts of the session contents, and the other half of the recording.
+**Miriam Runde** prepared part of the practice material (Beginner and Intermediate), parts of the session contents, and the other half of the recording.

-**Jackson Luckey** prepared a part of the practice material (advanced) and the [the alternative presentation, which contains more .
+**Jackson Luckey** prepared a part of the practice material (Advanced) and miscellanious components (two versions of the exercises, first draft of alternative presentation).